 Psychology Program Details

-The course of study for psychology majors is based on a generalist model that is designed to prepare students for a variety of fields within psychology as well as in related disciplines.
+The course of study for Cabrini's Psychology major* is based on a generalist model that is designed to prepare students for a variety of fields within psychology as well as in related disciplines.
 Heavy emphasis is given to preparing students for graduate study and developing those skills necessary to function effectively in a field that is based on empirical research.
 Students take a wide array of courses fostering laboratory research, social and developmental skills, and neurological and clinical experiences.

 Emphasis is given to psychology as both a natural and social science within the framework of a liberal arts and sciences education.
 Students may pursue double majors and minors.
 The department works closely with the sociology, criminology, and social work programs to enhance the student’s career opportunities and allow for diversity of curricula and faculty.